mongodb/terraform-provider-mongodbatlas/website/docs/r/network_peering.html.markdown

 * `error_state` - Description of the Atlas error when `status` is `Failed`, Otherwise, Atlas returns `null`.
 * `status` - Status of the Atlas network peering connection: `ADDING_PEER`, `AVAILABLE`, `FAILED`, `DELETING`, `WAITING_FOR_USER`.
 * `gcp_project_id` - GCP project ID of the owner of the network peer.
+* `atlas_gcp_project_id` - The Atlas GCP Project ID for the GCP VPC used by your atlas cluster that it is need to set up the reciprocal connection.
+* `atlas_vpc_name` - The Atlas VPC Name is used by your atlas clister that it is need to set up the reciprocal connection.
 * `network_name` - Name of the network peer to which Atlas connects.
 * `error_message` - When `"status" : "FAILED"`, Atlas provides a description of the error.

 ## Import

-Clusters can be imported using project ID and network peering peering id, in the format `PROJECTID-PEER-ID`, e.g.
+Clusters can be imported using project ID and network peering peering id, in the format `PROJECTID-PEERID-PROVIDERNAME`, e.g.

 ```
-$ terraform import mongodbatlas_network_peering.my_peering 1112222b3bf99403840e8934-5cbf563d87d9d67253be590a
+$ terraform import mongodbatlas_network_peering.my_peering 1112222b3bf99403840e8934-5cbf563d87d9d67253be590a-AWS
 ```

 See detailed information for arguments and attributes: [MongoDB API Network Peering Connection](https://docs.atlas.mongodb.com/reference/api/vpc-create-peering-connection/)